ashley-ferreira/ashley-ferreira.github.io/_pages/cv.md

   </details>

-### TRIUMF: Canada’s Particle Accelerator Center - 1+ year
+### TRIUMF: Canada’s Particle Accelerator Center - 1.3+ years

 * Machine Learning Architect Student  <br>
   <details>
     <summary> <strong>Particle Physics Group</strong> | <span>05/2024 - Present</span></summary>
     <p>Continuing my work with the ALPHA collaboration (see position below).</p>
     <ul>
-      <li>Together with another student, we have improved the model to reconstruct the vertical position of antimatter annihilation events in ALPHA-g with to a precision twice as good as the conventional method and near-zero bias (on simulation).</li>
+      <li>Together with another student, we have improved the model to reconstruct the vertical position (z) of antimatter annihilation events in ALPHA-g with to a precision twice as good as the conventional method and near-zero bias (on simulation) and extended the work to predict the full set of cartesian coordinates (x,y,z) as well.</li>
       <li>Currently working on paper to publish results.</li>
     </ul>
   </details>